 How to set up a PayPal account:

 - Select the account type you want — Personal or Business — and click Continue.

 - Add in your name, email address, and password, and then click Continue.

 - Add in your address and other required info, and then click Continue.

-- Optional: Click the blue Get started button, add in your credit card info, and click Add card.
+- Optional: Click the blue Get started button, add in your debit, credit, or bank info.

 - Verify your email address by clicking the link in the email sent to you by PayPal.